Uniting our global community of Ionic developers and contributors. May 25, 2022.

 For more details on the history of Cordova and more details on how it works, please see here.

-The open source space is filled with new projects that build on top of older projects, making tangible improvements that can't be done without radically changing the original product.
-This is what Capacitor would have required.
-The Ionic team felt like this wasn't possible with Cordova for technical and political reasons.
-Whether that is right or wrong, that is the conclusion the team came to.
-That said, Ionic still uses Cordova heavily and will continue to invest in the platform for a long time to come.
+The open source space is filled with new projects that build on top of the ideas of older projects, making tangible improvements that can’t be done without radically changing the original product.
+The Ionic team didn’t want to try to force these radical changes into Cordova for technical and political reasons.

 In spirit, Capacitor and Cordova are very similar.
 Both manage a Web View and provide a structured way of exposing native functionality to your web code.
 However, Capacitor has a few key differences that require web developers, previously used to Cordova’s approach, to change app development workflows.

 Capacitor considers each platform project a source asset instead of a build time asset.
 That means you’ll check your Xcode and Android Studio projects into source control, as well as use those IDEs when necessary for platform-specific configuration and building/testing.

 This change in approach has a few implications.
 First, Capacitor does not use

 config.xml or a similar custom configuration for platform settings.
 Instead, configuration changes are made by editing the appropriate platform-specific configuration files directly, such as

 high level configuration options.
 These generally don’t modify native functionality, but control Capacitor’s tooling.

 Additionally, Capacitor does not offer a way to build native apps on the command line.
 Platform-specific tooling (or in the IDE) should be used instead, which provides a faster, more typical experience that follows the standards of app development for that platform.

 While these differences may be concerning to long-time Cordova users, there are worthwhile benefits: